 We're not currently part of the scheme.
 That means that when a customer pays you for the first time, they might see a warning with the ‘No name check’ outcome.
 This check is just a warning message and won't stop the payment.

 Is it safe to send a payment to ANNA?

 July 2022 update: We’re now part of the CoP Scheme, so it’s perfectly safe to send payments to ANNA Accounts.
 High street banks would update their systems for this to show at different rates, however, so if this isn’t showing on your or your clients’ end yet, it’s still perfectly safe to send payments to ANNA Accounts.

 The CoP check is designed to notify the sender, not to stop any payments, so it should be always possible to proceed with a payment to an ANNA account, though the option to continue with the payment might be not the first one suggested in their online banking.

-We realise it can be concerning to see the ‘No name check’ warning and we’re looking at how we can help with it.
+We realise it can be concerning to see the ‘No name check’ warning.
+Now that we are part of the CoP scheme, the warning will stop coming up once the UK banks have updated their systems.
 We suggest that you speak to anyone paying you by bank transfer and reassure them that as long as they’re using the right sort code and account number, there’s nothing to worry about.